-Pathways to Technology is already making strides across British Columbia.
-One of the program’s success stories is Blueberry River, where the installation of high-speed Internet is changing the way the community does business, education and even entertainment.
+Pathways to Technology is making strides across British Columbia.
+One of the program’s success stories is Blueberry River, where the installation of high-speed internet is changing the way the community does business, education and even entertainment.

-"That takes the cost of having the Internet at home from a $400 investment down to a small monthly fee, like any other Internet user in BC,” said Greg Hazel, Project Manager of Pathways to Technology.
+"That takes the cost of having the Internet at home from a $400 investment down to a small monthly fee, like any other internet user in BC,” said Ruth Williams, Project Manager of Pathways to Technology.
 "It makes the Internet a more affordable option for people in Blueberry River.”

 Moving forward, Pathways to Technology will be working with the First Nations Health Council as part of their efforts to create a fully integrated First Nations clinical telehealth network in British Columbia.
 The people living in Blueberry River will soon be able to receive expanded services at the community’s new health centre, while having the benefit of remote appointments and consultations with specialists rather than travelling hundreds of kilometres.